jamiehill/super-project/README.md

 If we want all submodules checked out to a branch, we have to update the `branch` flag in `.gitmodules` and also let the super project know to use the branched versions of the submodules

-1. Change the branch name in .gitmodules for all branches, to `branch-a`
+1. Change the branch name in .gitmodules for all branches, to `branch-e`

-    git submodule foreach -q --recursive 'git config -f $toplevel/.gitmodules submodule.$path.branch branch-a'
+    git submodule foreach -q --recursive 'git config -f $toplevel/.gitmodules submodule.$path.branch branch-e'

+2. Create the required branch for all submodules (if it doesn't already exist)

+    git submodule foreach --recursive 'git branch -f branch-e'

-2. Update all submodules to the latest commit of the new branch
+3. Update all submodules to the latest commit of the new branch

     git submodule update --init --recursive --remote

+4. Create super project branch and checkout

+    git checkout -B branch-e

 1. Checkout all submodules to a particular branch.
 Will create if not exists